BC PNP vs Express Entry: Which Path Gets You to Canadian PR Faster in 2026?

 Express Entry BC: The Hybrid Approach

 The fastest overall timeline combines both systems.
 Express Entry BC (EEBC) requires you to be eligible for federal Express Entry and have an active federal profile.
-The province nominates you, adds 600 CRS points, and you receive a federal ITA in the next draw.
+The province nominates you, adds 600 CRS points, and the boost can make a federal ITA likely in a subsequent draw if you remain eligible and meet the applicable cutoff.

 Total timeline for an EEBC nominee: